-(Originally reported February 2016) The 2017 Land Information Plan approved by the MSL Commission on schedule in December and the Montana Land Information Act Grant application package was posted and announced on January 15, also on schedule.
+(Originally Reported February 2016) We were able to get the 2017 Land Information Plan approved by the MSL Commission on schedule in December and the Montana Land Information Act Grant application package was posted and announced on January 15, also on schedule.
 Over the coming weeks we will be working to spread awareness of this grant opportunity in hopes of encouraging a large number of applications.
-Applications are due February 15.

-(Update: April 2016) The FY17 grant application process was a huge success.
+(Originally Reported April 2016) The FY17 grant application process was a huge success.
 We received 26 grant applications requesting more than \$850,000 in funding.
-We are working with MLIAC to form an application review subcommittee to score grants and provide recommendations for funding at the May 2016 MLIAC meeting.
+We are working with MLIAC to for an application review subcommittee to score grants and provide recommendations for funding at the May 2016 MLIAC meeting.